Military Disney Tips

 Attractions

 Tomorrowland Transit Authority – Take a tour of Tomorrowland on this elevated track.
 One of Walt’s passions was designing and one day building cities of tomorrow, he constantly explored technologies, invented new ways of doing things and then tried them out in his parks.
 This ride was originally called the WEDway (for Walter Elias Disney) PeopleMover and it runs on a linear magnetic induction system.
 The ride vehicles have no motors they are pulled along the track by magnets activated in sequence.
-Ride vehicles seat 4+ per car in 2 car trains.
+Ride vehicles seat 4+ per car in 2-car trains.

 Walt Disney’s Carousel of Progress – Enjoy several audio-animatronics scenes depicting 100 years of progress in technology.
 This attraction is quintessentially Walt!
 Originally created for the 1964-1965 World’s Fair it moved to Disney World in 1975.
-In this unique experience you will sit in a small theatre mounted along with others on a ring that surrounds the stages.
+In this unique experience, you will sit in a small theatre mounted along with others on a ring that surrounds the stages.
 The stages are set facing outward in a circle.
 After viewing each scene, the ring spins to move you along to the next scene, hence the carousel in the name.
 During the show you will follow along with an American family through the decades and see how technology has improved and changed their lives.

 Dining

 Cosmic Ray’s Starlight Cafe – LD $ – Counter Service – Chicken, cheeseburgers, soup, salad, sandwiches, beverages, and snacks.
-One of the two all you want “fixins’ bars” in the Magic Kingdom.
+One of the two all-you-want “fixins’ bars” in the Magic Kingdom.
 The audio-animatronic Sonny Eclipse plays tunes during your meal.
 A bit of trivia, this restaurant was originally called the Tomorrowland Terrace and was where Steve worked in the Magic Kingdom.

 Auntie Gravity’s Galactic Goodies – S $ – Counter Service – Iced Coffee, soft-serve ice cream, and smoothies.

-The Lunching Pad – LDS $ – Counter Service – Hotdogs, pretzels, snacks and beverages.
+The Lunching Pad – LDS $ – Counter Service – Hotdogs, pretzels, snacks, and beverages.

 Tomorrowland Terrace – LD $ – Counter Service – Serving burgers, Pasta, and sandwiches.
 Open seasonally.
 Originally called the Plaza Pavilion.
+This location currently houses the Fireworks Dessert Parties.

 Shopping